College of Pharmacy and Health SciencesQueens Campus

 Students also gain an academic and professional edge by joining the Physician Assistant Association.
 One of more than 180 student clubs and organizations at St. John's, the group holds informational meetings on career-related issues such as interview preparation and job opportunities.
 Annual parties also are held allowing first- and second-year members to interact with faculty and students from hospitals where they complete their field experience.
 Above all, the Association offers guidance, support and essential information to majors.

 Of course, Physician Assistant students also benefit from the outstanding resources all St. John's students enjoy.
-For example, all new students receive their own wireless laptop computer with full access to St. John’s award-winning network.
 Campus facilities include high-tech classrooms, laboratories and our 1.7 million-volume Library.
 Our new D'Angelo Center is a five-story, 127,000-square-foot University and Student Center with classrooms, lecture halls, a Starbucks café and full-service food court.